atomic14/esp32-walkie-talkie/README.md

 And you can help support the channel by using my referral link: https://www.pcbway.com/setinvite.aspx?inviteid=403566 for other PCBs.

+However, you can also easily wire this up on breadboard - that's how I prototyped it.
+Everything is I2S based so it's just straightforward jumper wires.

 # Setup

 Everything is configured from the `src/config.h` file.
 To use UDP Broadcast comment out the line: